wstevo4891/Design-Patterns/ruby/strategy/README.md

 You can look at a strategy as a lump of executable code that knows how to do something—format text, for example—and is wrapped up in an object.
 This should sound familiar because it is also a good description of a Proc—a chunk of code wrapped in an object.

+## Wrapping Up

+The Strategy pattern is a delegation-based approach to solving the same problem as the Template Method pattern.
+Instead of teasing out the variable parts of your algorithm and pushing them down into subclasses, you simply implement each version of your algorithm as a separate object.
+You can then vary the algorithm by supplying different strategy objects to the context—one strategy for producing HTML and a different one for outputting PDF files, for example, or perhaps one strategy for calculating Virginia taxes and a different one for computing Pennsylvania taxes.

+We have a couple of choices regarding how we get the appropriate data from the context object over to the strategy object.
+We can pass all of the data as parameters as we call methods on the strategy object, or we can simply pass a reference to the whole context object to the strategy.

+Ruby code blocks, which are essentially code wrapped up in an instant object (the Proc object), are wonderfully useful for creating quick, albeit simple, strategy objects.

 Olsen, Russ.
 Design Patterns in Ruby (Addison-Wesley Professional Ruby Series) (p.
-79 - 88).
+79 - 92).
 Pearson Education.
 Kindle Edition.